handiko/ESP12-MQTT-RF-Jammer/README.md

 * RF Jamming action (enable/disable)
 * Starting Frequency (minimum freq.)
-* Stop Frequency (maximum freq.) and the device then reports back these parameters.
+* Stop Frequency (maximum freq.)

+And then the device then reports back these parameters.

 Tested on Wemos D1 mini and cheap AD9851 DDS module with **30MHz external clock**.
 Compiled using Arduino IDE 1.8.9.